 But while regular tofu consists of whole, intact soybeans, sprouted tofu utilizes sprouted soybeans from seeds that have germinated for approximately 3 days.
 The result is beans that have grown small, tail-like sprouts.
 This isn’t a full-fledged bean sprout (the thin off-white strands popular in Asian cooking) — which would take several more days to form.

 When it comes to appearance and flavor, regular and sprouted tofu are virtually indistinguishable.
 Some people claim that sprouted tofu has a cleaner taste and a more pleasant aroma, but most people can’t tell the difference, especially when blended in a smoothie, dressed in a salad, or tossed into a stir-fry.

 The biggest difference between the two varieties of tofu has to do with what you don’t see or taste — namely, their nutrition.
 Read on for the lowdown on sprouted tofu’s potential for your health.

 High in protein

-Though regular tofu is a good source of plant-based protein, its 8 g per serving don’t measure up to sprouted tofu’s more impressive 11 g.
+Though regular tofu is a good source of plant-based protein, its 8 grams per serving don’t measure up to sprouted tofu’s more impressive 11 grams.
 On the other hand, it’s worth noting that this higher protein level comes with a slightly higher calorie count of 98 versus regular tofu’s 70 calories per serving.

 The proteins in both kinds of tofu have an important element in common: Both are considered “complete.”
 This means they contain all the essential amino acids your body can’t make on its own.
 (Not all plant proteins can boast this claim to fame.)